-Current wet and cooler than normal conditions are conducive for mummy berry disease in blueberry.
 Mummy berry disease is caused by the fungus Monilinia vacciniicorymbosi and is an important fungal disease of blueberries that can cause yield losses of up to 50 percent when conditions are favorable for disease development.
 It is most common in cool, wet conditions.

 The pathogen can infect shoots, flowers (Figure 1), and fruit (Figure 2).
 The fungus overwinters in the previous year’s berries that have fallen to the ground.
 In early spring, a mushroom-like spore cup emerges from the infected berries near the soil surface.
 Fungal spores are released from these structures when bud swell begins and green tissue is present.
 Spores are spread via wind and rain.
 Early detection and control is necessary to reduce the impact of this disease on a crop.